chunsj/TH/README.md

   Refer mhack.lisp for detailed implementation.
 The idea is simple; try run gc if externally allocated memory hits some threshold.
 To do this, I've overrided allocator and to use foreign-alloc and foreign-free.
-  By using with-foreign-memory-hack block, at least to my example codes, the system can keep the memory usage under limit.
+  By using with-foreign-memory-limit block, at least to my example codes, the system can keep the memory usage under limit.
 And with 512MB of threshold, for me, this makes code runs faster than the one using periodic gc.